Fredericksburg, Texas: Railway

 On January 3, 1913, the San Antonio, Fredericksburg and Northern Railway was chartered to connect Fredericksburg with the San Antonio and Aransas Pass Railway near Waring.
 In 1913 a 920 ft long railroad tunnel was built.
 The cost of the tunnel sent the railroad into receivership on October 28, 1914.
 It was sold under foreclosure on December 31, 1917, to Martin Carle who deeded the property to the Fredericksburg and Northern Railway, which had been chartered on December 26 of that year.
 The train operated until July 27, 1942.
 Since the shutdown of the railway the tunnel has become a bat cave, hosting over 3 million Mexican free-tailed bats.
-In 2012 it became Old Tunnel State Park, with provides picnic and restroom facilities for visitors.
+In 2012 it became Old Tunnel State Park, which offers picnic and restroom facilities for visitors.

 Agritourism

 The Fredericksburg-Stonewall area has become known as the Peach Capital of Texas and Benjamin Lester Enderle is known as the Father of the Hill Country Peach Industry.
 He was Gillespie County Surveyor and a math and science teacher at Fredericksburg High School when he planted five peach trees and began selling the fruit in 1921.
 Enderle worked to develop the Hale, Burbank, Elberta, and Stark varieties.
 He began marketing them through the H-E-B grocery chain, and eventually had 5,000 producing peach trees on 150 acre.
 Growers claim the taste is due to the area having the right combination of elevation, sandy soil, and climate to produce flavorful clingstone and freestone peaches.
 The fruit ripens May–August, and consumers can either buy picked fruit, or pick their own.

 Main Street at Fredericksburg, a Biergarten is along the major street.

-Herb farms, grape culture, lavender production, and wildflower seeds have become burgeoning businesses in Fredericksburg.
-Combinations of agribusiness with day spas, wedding facilities, or bed-and-breakfast accommodations are not unusual.
+Herb farms, grape culture, lavender production, and wildflower seeds have become key businesses in Fredericksburg.
+Combinations of agriculture with day spas, wedding facilities, or bed-and-breakfast accommodations are not unusual.
 Even a Texas Hill Country Lavender Trail has been designated.

 Lady Bird Johnson's passion for Texas wildflowers not only lives on in the Lady Bird Johnson Wildflower Center in Austin, but also sparked a high demand for seed.
 The 200 acre Wildseed Farms in Fredericksburg was founded by John R. Thomas in 1983 as a result of that high demand, and produces 88 varieties of wildflower seeds.
 It is the largest family-owned wildflower seed farm in the United States and host of an annual Wildflower Celebration.

 In 1994, the Seventy-third Texas Legislature passed H.B.
 No. 1425, allowing brewpub operations within Texas.
 Fredericksburg Brewing Company began operations shortly thereafter.

 A number of vineyards and related industries have also arisen in the post-LBJ era of Fredericksburg.
 The designated American Viticultural Areas of Fredericksburg in the Texas Hill Country AVA and the much larger Texas Hill Country AVA both include Fredericksburg inside their boundaries.
 Fredericksburg is a common starting point or destination for tourists visiting wineries in the Texas Hill Country.